angband/angband/docs/dungeon.rst

 represents a down staircase.
 You must move your character over the staircase before you can use it.

-Each level has at least one up staircase and at least two down staircases.
+Most levels have at least one up staircase and at least two down staircases.
-There are no exceptions to this rule.
 You may have trouble finding some well hidden secret doors, or you may have to dig through obstructions to get to them, but you can always find the stairs if you look hard enough.
 Stairs, like permanent rock, and shop entrances, cannot be destroyed by any means.

 Many secret doors are used within the dungeon to confuse and demoralize adventurers foolish enough to enter, although all secret doors can be